buhrmi/buhrmi/README.md

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)

-A fork of [Inertia 2.0](https://inertiajs.com) with additional features for Svelte 5
+An alternative to Hotwire, Inertia X is our preferred tool to build native-feeling progressive web apps using Ruby on Rails.

 ### [LiveStores](https://github.com/buhrmi/livestores)

-A new aproach to real-time data with Svelte and Ruby on Rails
+LiveStores augment Rails' ActionCable Channels with methods to directly update Svelte stores from the backend.
+It's a new way to build real-time apps with Ruby on Rails and Svelte, and works seamlessly with Inertia X.

 ## Old portfolio stuff